kelbyludwig/kel.bz/content/post/entropy.md

 | Player 31 | 11110    |
 | Player 32 | 11111    |

-Due to the completely uniform outcome the result of the tournament has higher entropy and there is no better bit encoding of winner.
+Due to the uniform outcome the result of the tournament has higher entropy and there is no better bit encoding of winner.

 We could do better if Player 1 was highly favored to win.
 We could encode